appressoas/django_cradmin/docs/gettingstartedguide_part_two.rst

 So I have chosen to test three things for our list view.
 First see if it displayes just one message and that the description title is equal to the message's title.
 Second test involves several messages and checks that the body of a each message is shown in the template.
-The third test checks if the Account which wrote the message is the Account name shown in the template.
+The third test is for what we did in the template ``message_listbuilder.django.html`` and just checks if the account name which wrote the message is shown when the view renderes the list.

 So far we have used the hmtls selector `one`.
-When displaying several messages in a template we need to use the htmls selector `list` and count the number of times a CSS class occur, which should be equal to the number of messages mommy makes.
+When displaying several messages in a template we need to use the htmls selector `list` and count the number of times a CSS class occour, which should be equal to the number of messages mommy makes.
 The tests is added in the file ``test_messages_list_view.py`` inside a new ``test_publicui`` module. ::

     from django.test import TestCase